-qLegal provides free legal advice, workshops and resources to tech start-up companies and entrepreneurs at the Centre for Commercial Law Studies on a range of complex legal issues including:
+qLegal provides free preliminary legal advice to start-ups and entrepreneurs on a range of complex legal issues including:

-- Intellectual property matters relating to patents, copyright and trade marks
+- Intellectual property matters relating to copyright, trade marks and patents

 - Types of business structure and business incorporation

-qLegal facilitates an externship work placement programme for its students at a number of start-ups in the lawtech, AI and compliance and regulatory sector.
-Our students work with start-ups to gain first-hand experience in legal and technological services while receiving training on law and business from the qLegal team.
+qLegal runs an externship work placement programme for its students within start-ups and scale-ups in the lawtech, AI and compliance and regulatory sectors in particular.
+Our students spend time in start-ups to gain first-hand experience in legal and technological services while receiving training on law and business from the qLegal team.

 Entrepreneurship Law Clinic Module